 Figure 3.
-Lead-lag correlation between (a) the Walker index and TNA, (b) the Walker and Niño3.4 indices, (c) the Walker and PCD indices, and (d) the Walker and Caribbean RWS indices.
-The '(0)' and '(+1)' refer to the starting year or subsequent year for each index, the diagonal line corresponds to no lag, and values above (below) the diagonal line represent a lead (lag) of the x-axis variable.
-The black dots represent the 95% confidence interval, and white dots represent the 99% confidence interval.
+Lead-lag correlation between (a) the Walker index and TNA, (b) the Walker and Niño3.4 indices, (c) the Walker and PCD indices, and (d) the Walker and Caribbean RWS indices. '(0)' and '(+1)' refer to the starting year or the following year for each index, the diagonal line corresponds to no lag, black dots represent the 95% confidence interval, and white dots represent the 99% confidence interval.
 Results are using data from JRA-55 only.

-ENSO and the TNA change between MAM and JJA.
-Figure 3 shows the lead/lag correlation of the Walker index (upper-level streamfunction gradient between Pacific and Atlantic) with the TNA, Niño3.4, PCD (precipitation dipole between Pacific and Atlantic), and the Caribbean RWS indices.
-We compare the PCD to the Walker cell gradient, as it is hypothesized that both mechanisms are highly related.
+the Caribbean.
+We complement this index with a more localized RWS index over the Caribbean.
+By using a lead-lag analysis, we further determine the dominant seasons for relating each indicate to the tropical basins.
+Figure 3 shows the 24 month lead/lag correlation of the Walker index with the TNA, Niño3.4, PCD, and the Caribbean RWS indices.
 The correlation between the TNA and the Walker index (Figure 3a) is positive, peaking in boreal spring at a significance level >99%.
 Furthermore, the April-June (AMJ) to JJA TNA SSTA continues to influence the Walker index at the 99% level into the following boreal winter (DJF, 8 month lead).
-Similarly, the relationship between the
+Similarly, the relationship between the Walker index and Pacific SSTA (Figure 3b) is positive and peaks in the following boreal spring, but becomes >99% significant with a 6 season lead for the Niño3.4 index (SON of previous year).

-Walker index and Pacific SSTA (Figure 3b) is positive and peaks in the following boreal spring, but becomes >99% significant with a six season lead for the Niño3.4 index (SON of previous year).
 The relationship between the Walker index and peak of ENSO (boreal winter Niño 3.4) drops off rapidly after boreal spring, while the relationship with the peak of TNA SSTA continues until the following boreal winter.
 This indicates that the TNA SSTA dominates the Walker cell influence in boreal summer, when compared to ENSO, and is consistent with the previous MLR analysis.
 This relationship with the DJF Niño3.4 and Walker index also remains when using the boreal spring Niño3.4 (same season as TNA peak, MAM), as well as when considering a 0 lag correlation.

 The boreal summer Walker index also has a negative correlation with the preceding ENSO event (Figure 3b), similar in timing (but opposite in sign, as the PCD and walker index dipoles are reversed) to the relationship found by Wulff et al. (2017) for the PCD-ENSO relationship.
 This hints at the similarities between the Walker and PCD indices.
+Thus, we further correlate for the PCD-ENSO relationship.
+This hints at the similarities between the Walker and PCD indices.
 Thus, we further correlate the Walker and PCD indices (Figure 3c), showing that their relationship is significant above the 99% level for all seasons, with the exception of early boreal winter.
 The peak correlation occurs in boreal spring with a lead/lag of 0.
 As the relationship is continuous over most seasons and the indices measure similar aspects, the Walker cell and PCD index may be either highly coupled, or represent the same phenomenon.
-Furthermore, as the Walker cell gradient and PCD are highly coupled, for the remainder of this paper, we use only the Walker cell gradient.
-Finally, we relate the Walker index to the more localized Caribbean RWS index (Figure 3d), which yields a similar relationship as the PCD index, with a negative correlation that is >95% significant during all seasons except in late boreal winter and spring.
+Finally, we relate the Walker index to the more localized Caribbean RWS index, which yields a similar relationship as the PCD index, with a negative correlation that is >95% significant during all seasons except in late boreal winter.

-3.3 Tropical Pacific and Atlantic Interactions In ISCA
+3.3 Tropical Pacific and Atlantic Interactions in Sensitivity Analysis Using ISCA